 Whether you don’t meet the minimum salary requirements or personal loans from banks just don’t work for you, there are other options you can check out to get the money you need.

-A line of credit is an arrangement in which a lender sets up a sum of money for you to borrow over an extended period.
+A line of credit is an arrangement in which a loaner sets up a sum of money for you to borrow over an extended period.
 You borrow at your discretion and only pay interest when you do so.
 The line of credit is typically accessible from banks or other financial institutions, and it’s a cheaper option than getting separate smaller loans.

-A credit card balance transfer is the process of using one credit card company or lender to pay off your debt with another.
+A credit card balance transfer is the process of using one credit card company or financial institution to pay off your debt with another.
 When you transfer a balance to another company, you free yourself from the original contract with the company you’re paying the balance to.
 If you have good enough credit to qualify for a balance transfer, it’s generally the best debt consolidation option to offset your current high-interest loans.

 A balance transfer can help you pay off your card balance faster and save you a significant amount of money in interest.